JoJo discography

 American singer-songwriter JoJo has released six studio albums, two mixtapes, four extended plays (EP), two re-recordings, twenty-one singles (including five as a featured artist), fifteen promotional singles, and 40 music videos (including four unreleased).
+According to Recording Industry Association of America, JoJo has sold 2 million digital singles and 1.5 million albums in the United States.
 After JoJo competed on the television show America's Most Talented Kids she signed a seven-album record deal with Blackground Records in 2003 and released her debut album the following year at the age of 13.

 In the United States, JoJo was released on June 22, 2004; which peaked at number four on the US Billboard 200, while charting into the top 40 on several other music markets.
 It was later certified platinum in the United States and has sold 1.3 million copies in the US.
 The album's lead single, "Leave (Get Out)", peaked at number twelve on the US Billboard Hot 100 and was later certified gold.
 The single peaked at number one on Billboard Mainstream Top 40 for five weeks making JoJo, at age 13, the youngest solo artist to ever have a number-one single on that chart.
 Internationally, the single charted within the top five in the UK and nine other countries.
 The album's second single "Baby It's You" featuring Bow Wow peaked at number 22 on the US Billboard Hot 100, while the album's final single "Not That Kinda Girl" was released internationally only.
 JoJo sold three million copies worldwide to date.

 JoJo released her second studio album, The High Road, on October 17, 2006.
 The album peaked at number three on the Billboard 200 and was certified gold in the United States and has sold 538,000 copies.
 The album's lead single, "Too Little Too Late", became a top five hit on the Billboard Hot 100.
 The song broke Mariah Carey's record for the biggest jump into the top three entry on the chart when it moved from number 66 to number three.
 "Too Little Too Late" also reached the top ten in the UK and nine other countries.
 The album also generated the singles "How to Touch a Girl" and "Anything", the latter reached the top 40 of the UK Singles Chart for three weeks and charted on the Billboard Mainstream Top 40 at number 38.
 The High Road sold three million copies worldwide.